fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

    :width: 100%

 The following sections focus on the usage and post-usage phases.
-They define the functional requirements supporting the User Experience for the Activation, Acquisition, Presentation, Management, and Deactivation phases, along with interaction requirements related to error management, assistance requests, and feedback collection.
+They define the functional requirements supporting the User Experience for the activation, acquisition, presentation, management, and deactivation phases, along with interaction requirements related to error management, assistance requests, and feedback collection.

 The Official Resources include recommendations on the required User-Wallet Instance interactions and design best practices that promote consistency across different Wallet Solutions in terms of how functionalities are accessed and used.